-- 22. 52, 1st clm, 2-52, 2nd colm, 0.
-Not the for the exam but note the data reported by Hagopian et al. about the effectiveness of FCT when combined with reinforcement, extinction, or punishment for an alternative behavior. - 23.
+- 24. 55, 2nd clm, 1.
+During phase three, which is the part of the study I am having you focus on, the children were exposed to three conditions: FCT with extinction, FCT with punishment, and punishment only, thus I am going to have you describe these three conditions. - Note that although the authors refer to FCT with extinction condition as just the FCT condition, I am going to require you to refer to it as the FCT with extinction procedure so that the contrast with the FCT with punishment condition is explicit. - 25.
 55, 2nd clm, 1.
-During phase three, which is the part of the study I am having you focus on, the children were exposed to three conditions: FCT with extinction, FCT with punishment, and punishment only, thus I am going to have you describe these three conditions.

-Note that although the authors refer to FCT with extinction condition as just the FCT condition, I am going to require you to refer to it as the FCT with extinction procedure so that the contrast with the FCT with punishment condition is explicit.

-- 24. 55, 2nd clm, 1.
 Describe the FCT with extinction procedure.
-Include in your answer (a) what the specific alternative responses were for each child (be specific and detailed if in doubt, see the ppt for the answers I will accept) and (b) what the specific reinforcer was (including the length of time it was provided). - You do not have to include the information about the poster board for Jay. - 25.
+Include in your answer (a) what the specific alternative responses were for each child (be specific and detailed if in doubt, see the ppt for the answers I will accept) and (b) what the specific reinforcer was (including the length of time it was provided). - You do not have to include the information about the poster board for Jay. - 26.
 56, 1st clm, 1.
 Describe the FCT with punishment procedure.
 Include the reinforcement component even though the authors don't repeat it here.
-Also, include what the specific punisher was for each child, including the length of time they were administered. - Again, you do not have to include the information about the poster board for Jay. - 26.
+Also, include what the specific punisher was for each child, including the length of time they were administered.

+Again, you do not have to include the information about the poster board for Jay. - 27.
 Turn to 57, 1st clm, 1.
 Describe the punishment only procedure (in detail).
-The procedure is described in the sentence starting, "During the punishment-only condition" about 1⁄2 way down the page. - 27.
+The procedure is described in the sentence starting, "During the punishment-only condition" about 1⁄2 way down the page. - 28.
 56, 2nd clm, 1-57, 1st clm, 1. - A. How did the children choose the treatment condition?
 I am going to help summarize the procedure for you.
 See below. - The children pressed one of three different-colored switches, each of which was paired with one of the three treatments. - B. After the children pressed the switch, what happened?

 They were immediately praised by the therapist for pressing the switch and exposed to the corresponding treatment for 2 min.
-Note that I won't accept "they got access to the terminal link" that is too vague. - 28.
+Note that I won't accept "they got access to the terminal link" that is too vague. - 29.
 61, 1st clm, 2 and 61, 2nd clm, 0.
-Of the three treatment conditions, which one did the children prefer? - 29.
+Of the three treatment conditions, which one did the children prefer? - 30.
 61, 2nd clm, 2-62, 1st clm, 0.
 What would have been the problems if treatment options were restricted to those considered nonaversive or positive?
-The authors mention 2 problems; state both. - 30.
+The authors mention 2 problems; state both. - 31.
 62, 2nd clm, 1.
 Why might the children have chosen the treatment condition they did?
-Hint: the sentence starting, "Therefore, it seems plausible...." - Not for the exam, but think back to Skinner's article, particularly the material in study objectives 20 and 22.
+Hint: the sentence starting, "Therefore, it seems plausible...." - Not for the exam, but think back to Skinner's article, particularly the material in study objectives 17B and 21.
 Are these results related to what he said in that article?